Product May Have Been Discontinued

-Blue Buffalo Longevity canned dog food gets the Advisor’s above-average rating of 4 stars.
+Blue Buffalo Longevity canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Blue Buffalo Longevity product line includes 3 canned dog foods, 2 claimed to meet AAFCO nutrient profiles for one for growth and maintenance (Puppy).
+The Blue Buffalo Longevity product line includes three canned dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and one for growth (puppy formula).

 The following is a list of recipes available at the time of this review.